commercionetwork/borsellino/README.md

 We've put all the modules that provide the different components into the `lib/dependency_injection` folder.
 The main class that acts as a singleton to get the dependencies is located into the `injector.dart` file.

+That class is used inside the BLoC implementations in order to get a reference to the repositories that each one uses to fetch or save the data.